Cognoscan/femto-riscv-demo-rust/README.md

 tutorial continues on to C, and thought, hey, why not Rust instead?
 And that's what we're doing here: compiling Rust programs for an incredibly tiny, incredibly simple RISC-V processor.
 So let's start!
-I'm using the small, poorly written, possibly buggy RISC-V I had from the tutorial here for testing - feel free to substitute your own.
+I'm using the small, poorly written, possibly buggy RISC-V I had from the tutorial (at step 20) here for testing - feel free to substitute your own.
+It has no interrupts, shared program/data memory (1 whole kiB), and has CSR instruction support.

 As a note, before we begin, I'm taking a lot of knowledge and code from the [`riscv-rt`][riscv_rt] crate, which does everything I'm doing here and more